 Google has clarified its email scanning practices in a “terms of service” update, informing users that incoming and outgoing emails are analyzed by automated software.
 The revisions explicitly state that Google’s system scans the content of emails stored on Google’s servers as well as those being sent and received by any Google email account.
 This happens because emails are stored in clear text in the mail servers, even if they are transmitted to the server in an encrypted form.
 This information leakage is similar to other free popular email service providers.

-Thus, to overcome this serious privacy leak, users are advised to use secure email services such as ProtonMail.
+To overcome this serious privacy leak, users are advised to use secure email services such as ProtonMail.
 Messages are transmitted and stored on ProtonMail servers in encrypted format.
-This means that they do not have the technical ability to decrypt the user messages and, as a result, they are unable to hand the user data over to third parties.
+This means that the service provider does not have the technical ability to decrypt the user messages and, as a result, they are unable to hand the user data over to third parties.
 They also do not save any tracking information, such as the IP addresses used to log in.
-Also, it does not require any personal identifiable information to register.
+ProtonMail does not require any personal identifiable information during user registration.

 Search engines (like Google, Yahoo) use search queries issued by users to deliver more personalized search results.
-This maybe apparently a good feature but to be enabled, search engines store the user query, timestamp and IP address to track users and infer the user interests.
-This information is shared to the requested website which threatens the user privacy.
-Also, this feature prevents showing the results from the whole Internet, only things interested to the user.
+This may appear to be a good feature but when enabled, search engines store user queries, timestamps and IP addresses to track users and infer user interests.
+This information is shared with the requested website and this threatens user privacy. the feature also limits the number of results from the whole Internet, and only shows things the algorithm indicates will be interesting to the user.

-On the bright side, there are some private search engines out there such as DuckDuckGo which does not track users nor collect their personalized information.
-Also, Startpage fetches results from Google on behalf of the user without recording her IP address or log anything about its behavior.
-Similarly, SearX is an open source meta-search engine, aggregates the results of other search engines while not storing information about its users.
+There are search engines e.g. DuckDuckGo which neither tracks users nor collects their personalized information.
+Startpage fetches results from Google on behalf of the user without recording their IP address or logging anything about user behaviour.
+SearX is an open source meta-search engine which aggregates the results of other search engines while not collecting/storing information about its users.

 Instant Messaging (IM) and VoIP Software

-Instant Messengers (like Skype, Whatsapp, Viber, Facebook Messager) are used by almost everyone nowadays in sending text message and place voice and video calls.
-Few of these popular IM have recently started to support end-to-end encryption like Whatsapp and Viber which makes conversation secret even from the servers of the provider.
+Instant Messengers (like Skype, Whatsapp, Viber, Facebook Messager) are widely used to send text messages and place voice and video calls.
+Some of these popular IM services have recently started to support end-to-end encryption e.g. Whatsapp and Viber.
+This makes secures the conversation content even when stored on the servers of the provider.
 Facebook Messenger supports end-to-end (E2E) encryption only for mobile devices and text messages, but it is not enabled by default.
-Even if this feature is support by IM app, user privacy is still not fully safe.
-In August 2016, WhatsApp announced that it will start to share user data with its parent company Facebook in order to draw in adverts to the platform.
-Third party companies will be able to send targeted messages directly to WhatsApp users.
+Even if this feature is supported by IM applications, user privacy is still not guaranteed.
+WhatsApp wants to share user data with its parent company Facebook in order to draw in adverts to the platform.
+If regulators agree, third party companies will be able to send targeted messages directly to WhatsApp users.

-To keep user messages safe and private, users are advised to use privacy-friendly open-source IM services.
-Signal is a free and open source mobile app which provides end-to-end encrypted instant messaging and voice calls (Video calls are recently beta supported).
+To keep their messages safe and private, users are advised to use privacy-friendly open-source IM services.
+Signal is a free and open source mobile app which provides end-to-end encrypted instant messaging and voice calls (Video calls are beta supported).
 Encrypted group chats are also supported.
-Wire supports similar features as Signal but it is supported for desktop, web and mobile platforms.
-For desktop or laptop machines, Ricochet is another alternative which uses the Tor network to reach user contacts without relying on messaging servers.
+Wire supports similar features to those of Signal and is supported for desktop, web and mobile platforms.
+For desktop or laptop machines, Ricochet Ricochet is a further alternative which uses the Tor network to reach user contacts without relying on messaging servers.
 Ricochet starts a Tor hidden service locally on a person’s computer and can communicate only with other Ricochet users who are also running their own Ricochet-created Tor hidden services.
 This way, Ricochet communication never leaves the Tor network.
 A user screen name (e.g., ricochet:hslmfsg47dmcqctb) is auto-generated upon first starting Ricochet; the first half of the screen name is the word “ricochet”, with the second half being the address of the Tor hidden service.
-Before two Ricochet users can talk, at least one of them must privately or publicly share their unique screen name in some way.
+Before two Ricochet users can talk, at least one of them must privately, or publicly, share their unique screen name in some way.

 Encrypted Cloud Storage

-Cloud storage (like Dropbox, OneDrive and Google Drive) started to be an essential tool for everyone to share files and media among the user’s devices or contacts.
-Although all cloud services promise a security guarantee, they store user files unencrypted in the cloud whether on their own or shared servers.
-This means that the technical team or the government can have access to the personal user files without notice.
-Also, if the servers got compromised, hackers have full access to the user files.
+Cloud storage (like Dropbox, OneDrive and Google Drive) has become a common tool for sharing files and media among a user’s devices or contacts.
+Although cloud services often promise security, they may store user files unencrypted in the cloud, whether on their own or on shared servers.
+This means that the technical team, or the government, have the ability to access a user’s personal files without notice.
+Also, if the servers are compromised, hackers will have full access to user files.

 There are several secure alternatives for cloud storage like Sync , Seafile and SpiderOak.
-Sync is a zero-knowledge cloud services which means the files are encrypted on the user machine before they are synced with the cloud servers.
+Sync is a zero-knowledge cloud service.
+This means the files are encrypted on the user’s machine before they are synced with the cloud servers.
 Sync.com use a 256-bit AES encryption on files and lock them with 2048-bit RSA private keys.
 For maximum security, passwords are never transmitted to Sync.
-Furthermore, Sync does not store passwords or password hashes during account creation, or when you log in.
+Furthermore, Sync does not store passwords or password hashes during account creation, or when the user logs in.
 Another model is offered by Seafile.
-This cloud service gives users the opportunity to host their files on their own servers.
-It also offers to host user files on their servers either in Germany or with Amazon Web Service in the US.
+This cloud service gives users the opportunity to host files on their own servers.
+It also offers to host user files on servers either in Germany, or with Amazon Web Service in the US.

 Disk and File Encryption

-One example for disk encryption tools is VeraCrypt which can create and maintain an on-the-fly-encrypted volume.
-On-the-fly encryption (OTFE) means that data is automatically encrypted right before it is saved and decrypted right after it is loaded, without any user intervention.
+An example of a disk encryption tool is VeraCrypt which can create and maintain an on-the-fly-encrypted volume.
+On-the-fly encryption (OTFE) means that data is automatically encrypted just before it is saved and decrypted just after it is loaded, without any user intervention.
 No data stored on an encrypted volume can be read (decrypted) without using the correct password/keyfile(s) or correct encryption keys.
 The on-the-fly encryption does not mean that the whole file that is to be encrypted/decrypted must be stored in RAM before it can be encrypted/decrypted.
 There are no extra memory (RAM) requirements.
 VeraCrypt supports individual file encryption as well.
 For file encryption, GnuPG is a simple option which is open-source and supported on all desktop operating systems (Windows, Linux and MacOS).

 Good security practices require users to use different passwords for each website and service.
 For accounts of any significance, those also need to be strong passwords of one form or another.
 But if we combine those two requirements (one password per site and strong passwords) then it turns to a very complex task.
-To handle this complexity, there are many password managers but only few of them are really secure.
+To handle this complexity, there are many password managers but only a limited number are secure.
 Master Password is based on a password generation algorithm that guarantees the passwords can never be lost.
 Its passwords are not stored, but they are generated on-demand from the user name, the site and the master password.
 Therefore, no syncing, backups or Internet access needed.
-KeePass is a free open-source traditional password manager, which helps the user manage passwords in a secure way.
+KeePass is a free open-source traditional password manager, which helps the user manage passwords securely.
 All passwords are stored in one database, which is locked with one master key or a key file.
-The databases are encrypted using the best and most secure encryption algorithms currently known: AES and Twofish.
+The databases are encrypted using the most secure encryption algorithms currently known: AES and Twofish.

 Two-Factor Authentication (2FA)

-After the numerous account breaches occurred last year even from giant service providers (such as LinkedIn, Dropbox, Yahoo, Myspace, etc.), many providers started to support a two-factor authentication to protect their users from being affected by this kind of attacks.
-Two-factor or two-step authentication adds a second level of authentication to an account log-in.
-When the user have to enter only the username and password to login to a service, that has considered a single-factor authentication.
-2FA requires the user to enter an additional secret (or verification code) that the user (should) possess or knows.
-This additional secret is transferred to the user through the user’s phone or can be a biometric feature like a fingerprint.
-For example, the verification code can be sent in a SMS or generated by a dedicated mobile app that stores a secret (such as Google Authenticator, Duo Mobile, the Facebook app).
-Therefore, 2FA offers the user greater account security by authenticating the identity by more than one method.
-This means that, even if someone were to get hold of the user’s primary password, they could not access the account unless they also had the mobile phone, or another secondary means of authentication.
+After numerous account breaches including at major service providers (such as LinkedIn, Dropbox, Yahoo, Myspace, etc.), many providers have started to support two-factor authentication to protect their users.
+Two-factor or two-step authentication (2FA) adds a second level of authentication to an account log-in.
+When the user has only to enter a username and password to login to a service, this is considered to be single-factor authentication.
+2FA requires the user to enter an additional secret (or verification code) that the user (should) possess or know.
+This additional secret may be transferred to the user through the user’s phone, or can be a biometric feature e.g. a fingerprint.
+For example, the verification code can be sent in a SMS, or generated by a dedicated mobile app that stores a secret (such as Google Authenticator, Duo Mobile, the Facebook app).
+2FA offers greater account security by authenticating user identity using more than one method.
+Thus, even if someone were to obtain the user’s primary password, they could not access the account, unless they also acquired the mobile phone, or another secondary means of authentication.

 The 2FA authentication has variant terms from service to another.
 Facebook calls the process “login approvals,” Twitter calls it “login verification,” and Google calls it “2-step verification.”
 An extensive list of services supporting 2FA is available here.

-Since security and privacy threats and their countermeasures are continuously evolving, we provide here links to trusted online resources that provide up-to-date tips, tools and best practices for safer and more private communication.
-In fact, we mainly used these resources, among others, to compile this guide.
+Since security and privacy threats and their countermeasures are continuously evolving, we have provided links to trusted online resources with up-to-date tips, tools and best practices for safer and more private communication.
+We have used these resources, among others, to compile this guide.

-- Surveillance self-defense guide provided by The Electronic Frontier Foundation (EFF) provides best practices and step-by-step tutorials that help users of different levels of profession to defend themselves from surveillance by using secure technology.
+- The Surveillance Self-Defense Guide provided by The Electronic Frontier Foundation (EFF) provides best practices and step-by-step tutorials that help users at different levels technical knowledge to defend themselves from surveillance using secure technologies.

 - PrivacyTools is a socially motivated website that provides information about tools for protecting data security and privacy.
-If the website is down or compromised, users can access it on GitHub
+If the website is unavailable, users can access the information on GitHub

 - Prism Break is a crowdsourced portal for privacy-aware, generally open source, alternatives to the most popular applications.